varunon9/chat-reply-suggestions/README.md

 ### How to improve efficiency

-The above app uses sample data (collected by me) for demo.
+- The above app uses sample data (collected by me) for demo.
 Bot can be made more efficient by training with more real world data.
+- Currently suggestions are bunch of hardcoded arrays based on intent.
+Entity recognition can be done and suggestions can be generated on the fly.

 ## Screenshots
 |  |